soulspace-org/overarch/doc/topics/modelling.md

 unit for architecture or deployment nodes (e.g. a system or an Azure subscription).

 ## Process Model
+The process model captures the structure of capabilities, processes and their resources.

+### Logical Data Model for the Process Model Elements

 ### Nodes (:capability :information :knowledge :process :artifact :requirement :decision)